CABARETE KITESURFING HOLIDAYS

 "My wife and I loved the paddle boarding!
 Thanks Planet you were great."

-Away from the Kitesurfing, many people visit Cabarete for the spectacular diving, especially up towards Las Terrenas which is a 2 hour drive east along the north coast where you will find numerous beaches to explore.
+Away from the kitesurfing, many people visit Cabarete for the spectacular diving, especially up towards Las Terrenas which is a 2 hour drive east along the north coast where you will find numerous beaches to explore.
 Five minutes from Cabarete are cliff jumping spots, you may need to ask a local where to turn off but they’re easy to find.
-Hire a care and drive 30 minutes east along the coast you will find a stunning beach ‘Playa Grande’ where you can buy fresh lobster, a whole coconut ready to drink, and dine with your table on the beach.
-When the swells roll in this is also an insanely beautiful surf spot, we can only recommend a sunrise surf here!
+Hire a car and drive 30 minutes east along the coast you will find a stunning beach ‘Playa Grande’ where you can buy fresh lobster, a whole coconut ready to drink, and dine with your table on the beach.
+When the swells roll in this is also an insanely beautiful surf spot.
 A little further on from ‘Playa Grande’ is ‘Blue Lagoon’ which is legendary for being bottomless.
-Scientists have allegedly made all sorts of tests and cannot find a bottom, maybe a little eerie but still stunning, the water is crystal clear so be sure to take your waterproof camera.
+Scientists have allegedly made all sorts of tests and cannot find a bottom.
+The water is crystal clear so be sure to take your waterproof camera.